-What is the one thing people get wrong when it comes to giving advice on things to do in Lisbon?
-They assume you will enjoy seeing everything we consider a landmark, a must-see spot, and that typical restaurant you must have lunch at.
-Most locals hate to admit to visitors that some things you can actually skip because they’ll think they’re doing a disservice to their hometown (they’re not, by the way.
-It’s called tailoring suggestions to someone’s taste and showing how versatile the city is.).
+What is the one thing people get wrong when giving advice on things to do in Lisbon?
+They assume you’ll enjoy seeing everything we consider a landmark, a must-see spot, and that typical restaurant you must have lunch at.

-Unless you are an enthusiast of military buildings and this is what you’re in the city for, then, by all means, go right ahead and marvel at the prettiest defense tower you’ve ever seen.
+Unless you are an enthusiast of military buildings, then, by all means, go right ahead and marvel at the prettiest defense tower you’ve ever seen.

-For the rest of the visitors, the outside of the tower is a lot more interesting to admire and photograph (and free).
+For the rest of the visitors, the tower experior is a lot more interesting to admire and photograph (and free).
 Bonus points if you go there at sunset!

 Miradouro das Portas do Sol

-If you don’t mind going a little down the street (seriously, less than 5 minutes), the Miradouro de Santa Luzia is much prettier (and the view is a bit more interesting).
+If you don’t mind walking 5 minutes down the street, Miradouro de Santa Luzia is much prettier.

 The Santa Justa lift

-People are led to believe they are riding in a piece of art from Eiffel and, well, most tourist guides don’t even bother to correct that misconception.
+People are led to believe they are riding in a piece of art from Eiffel, and most tourist guides don’t even bother to correct it.

-Taking the ride up is really up to you, but there’s nothing great about it.
+Taking the ride up is really up to you, but there’s nothing remarkable about it.
 It’s basically you and a bunch of other people going up together inside a closed box.
-Unless you’re a diehard fan of Ponsard’s work and want to check it off your bucket list (also, check his other projects in Lisbon, the lifts of Bica, Lavra, and Glória).

 If you’re just here for the ride and the viewpoint at the end of it, skip the ride, go up the street to Largo do Carmo, and get the ticket to climb up the spiral staircase to the top of the tower.